MichaelDooley2020/shark_website/README.md

 # shark_website
 A personal project website for practicing django, html, css, etc.

-Pushes might be sparse on GitHub.
-Apologies in advance if this is the case.
+Apologies in advance if there are declines in GitHub pushes, if this is the case it'll likely be due to either procastination or busy due to other responsibilities.

 Thank you for your patience.

+If website has been deployed, this will be the link it appears in:
-Website Deployment: MichaelDooley.pythonanywhere.com
+MichaelDooley.pythonanywhere.com

+Thank you very much for looking at this repository, it's very much appreciated!